-The 30th edition of the annual Genetics Retreat NVHG graduate meeting is scheduled for Thursday 4 and Friday 5 May 2023 at our familiar location, conference centre Rolduc in Kerkrade (the Netherlands).
-Because it is the jubilee edition the retreat will be preceded by masterclasses during a Pre-Retreat on 3 May 2023.
+The 30th edition of the annual Genetics Retreat NVHG graduate meeting took place on 4 and 5 May 2023 at conference centre Rolduc in Kerkrade (the Netherlands).

 PhD students, (junior) postdocs, PI's, MD's (trainees) and all other scientists (including master students) from universities, clinical institutions and research centres in the Netherlands and neighbouring countries.

 Please contact us if you have any questions.

 - Develop your presenting and debating skills in an informal but professional setting and receive useful feedback.